 I went with what they call the "Civil War" version.
 Due to primarily playing bass, I figured, "why not?"
 This is actually the first Big Muff I've ever built, & I'm quite fond of the sound.
 Sustain for days, and deep fuzz fuzz fuzzz!

-- Identical to the first edition Red Army Overdrive, just different graphics and colors.
+"THE SOUND - Identical to the first edition Red Army Overdrive, just different graphics and colors.
 Sort of a mix between the V1 and V3 Muffs, but with a fatter bottom end, brighter and less scooped mids, and less gain.
 All of the 1990s Sovtek Muffs (Civil Wars, Green Russians, Black Russians) had very similar component values, and had very similar sounds to each other; but the Civil War tone was special.
 It was very dark and bassy, but with a smooth and clear mid range, and a very musical clarity.
 Those mids were still scooped out like a typical Big Muff, but the Sovteks had more than vintage USA models, so they stand out in a live band mix better.
 They are noticeably smoother and have less grit than the later Green Russian and Black Russian Big Muffs, which is probably why they are the most favored and desirable of all the Sovtek Big Muffs.
 They are a favorite of bass players due to the low gain and huge, bass friendly bottom end they produce.
 The bass and treble of the tone varies slightly from unit to unit.
 Listen to Pink Floyd's Pulse live album for some great examples of lead tones using this pedal.
 The Black Keys and Sonic Youth have other examples of this sound."

 -from The Big Muff Page